Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

-- More prone to Ich than other kinds of fish, you’ll want to make sure you get your fish from healthy stock and keep a clean tank to avoid an Ich infestation.
+- More prone to Ich than other species, you’ll want to make sure you get your fish from healthy stock and keep a clean tank to avoid an Ich infestation.

 - Males and females have no discernible difference—you can identify their sex only during their breeding season.

-- Intelligent fish, there’s speculation that they can identify and recognize their owners.
+- Theya re intelligent, there’s speculation that they can identify and recognize their owners.

 - Females can produce 100-1000 eggs per breeding season.